Price Gouging During The Los Angeles Wildfire Crisis

 Legal issues often come up after a wildfire, like disagreements with your landlord, problems with your home, or cases of consumer scams.
 There are places where you can get free legal help to get you through these tough times.

 Another option is the Disaster Legal Assistance Collaborative (DLAC).
 This organization offers a wide range of services, such as help with insurance disputes, housing issues, and stopping fraud.
-Visit the DLAC website to find out more and use their professional help as you get back on your feet.
+Visit the DLAC website to learn more and use their professional help as you get back on your feet.

 Unfortunately, scammers often take advantage of disaster victims.
 Be cautious of anyone promising quick fixes or legal services without proper credentials.

 These resources are here to make your recovery process easier.
 While rebuilding may take time, knowing where to turn for help can make a big difference.
 Don’t hesitate to reach out for support.
-There are people and organizations ready to stand with you through this tough time.
+People and organizations are ready to stand with you through this tough time.

 What If I Experienced Price Increases Outside The Area Affected By The Wildfire?

 The law against price gouging applies to more than just the city or county that was directly affected by the wildfire.
 It is designed to protect consumers across the state from unfair price increases due to increased demand caused by the disaster.
-For example, if people have to leave the Pacific Palisades because of a wildfire and go to nearby places like Ventura County, hotel prices there can’t go up by more than 10% to take advantage of the higher demand.
+For example, if people must leave the Pacific Palisades because of a wildfire and go to nearby places like Ventura County, hotel prices can’t increase by more than 10% to take advantage of the higher demand.
 If these things happen to you, talk to wildfire lawyers to help you deal with the situation and protect your rights.

 How Does The Law Against Price Gouging Affect Rental Housing During Wildfires?

 After a wildfire-related emergency declaration, landlords cannot raise rental prices by more than 10% of the previously charged or advertised rate.
-The price can’t be more than 160% of the fair market value, which is set by the U.S. Department of Housing and Urban Development, for properties that haven’t been rented out or promoted before.
+For properties that haven’t been rented out or promoted before, the price can’t be more than 160% of the fair market value, which the U.S. Department of Housing and Urban Development sets.

-This law also applies to short-term rentals like Airbnb and Vacation Rentals by Owner (VRBO), and it limits price increases to 10%.
+This law also applies to short-term rentals like Airbnb and Vacation Rentals by Owner (VRBO), limiting price increases to 10%.
 Offering additional services (e.g., cleaning or utilities) or shorter lease terms does not justify illegal price hikes.
 Also, evicting a tenant so that you can rent to someone else at a higher rate is against the law and is a separate misdemeanor.

-In addition, landlords must comply with any local emergency declarations or rent stabilization ordinances that may provide tenants with even greater protection.
-Talking to wildfire lawyers can help safeguard your rights if your rent is increasing unfairly after a disaster.
+In addition, landlords must comply with any local emergency declarations or rent stabilization ordinances that may provide tenants with even more excellent protection.
+Talking to wildfire lawyers can help safeguard your rights if your rent increases unfairly after a disaster.

-Moreover, wildfire lawyers can assist you in seeking compensation for property damage, lost income due to the disaster, pain and suffering, and any injuries sustained as a result of the wildfires.
-Reach out to ensure your rights are protected, and you get the support you need to recover.
+Moreover, wildfire lawyers can assist you in seeking compensation for property damage, lost income due to the disaster, pain and suffering, and any injuries sustained due to the wildfires.
+Reach out to ensure your rights are protected and you get the support you need to recover.

 What Can Local Officials Do To Help Protect Consumers Against Price Gouging?